eclipse-edc/Connector/docs/developer/decision-records/2023-03-27_private_properties/README.md

 A prominent use-case for `privateProperties` would be internal tags, that help with filtering `Assets` when it comes to selecting a policy.

+## Affected Areas

+* Data-Management-API for Assets (Models, Transformers)
+* SPI for Assets (Core Datatype)
+* In-Memory-Storage for Assets (Storage, Manipulation and Filtering)
+* SQL Storage for Assets (Storage, Manipulation and Filtering)
+* Cosmos Storage for Assets (Storage, Manipulation and Filtering)

 ## Approach